 After obtaining a B.S. in business administration and economics from Saint Mary’s College of California in Northern California in 1999, Christy moved back to Los Angeles to learn the ropes of her family’s oldest business.
 “I grew up learning about the restaurant industry, so it was only natural for me to continue in my family’s footsteps,” she explains.
 “I think the secret to Casa Vega’s success is the love and respect our family has for the restaurant.
 I honor the history and tradition of Casa Vega and am always trying to improve the experiences for our customers.
 It also helps that my father, Ray Vega, was an incredible businessman who taught me everything I know.”

-After college at the age of 22, the same age her father opened Casa Vega.
-Since then, she has worked every aspect and position of the restaurant, including back office, on the floor, as well as spent a great deal of time in the kitchen.
-Christy loves to jump in the kitchen to carefully recreate her family’s recipes that have been passed down through the generations.
-Working in the kitchen provides her with an opportunity to interact with the back of the house while doing something she loves- cooking.
-She has worked tirelessly to continue the restaurant’s traditions while also modernizing its operations.
+Christy returned to Los Angeles at age 22, the same age her father opened Casa Vega.
+Since then, she has worked every aspect and position of the restaurant, including back office, on the floor, and in the kitchen.
+Christy loves to carefully recreate her family’s recipes that have been passed down through the generations.
+“Working in the kitchen provides me with an opportunity to interact with the back of the house while doing something I love: cooking,” says Christy.
+She has now been at Casa Vega for more than 21 years and has worked tirelessly to continue the restaurant’s traditions while also modernizing its operations.